It’s the two words you least want to see when you apply for a credit card. Application declined. So, what happens next?

 Each credit card has its own list of specific eligibility criteria that you must meet if you want to be approved.
 Here are some of the big ones to look out for as you compare cards and their eligibility requirements.

-If you are unsure what the eligibility requirements are for the card you want to apply for, you can contact the card provider for more details.
-If you don’t meet certain criteria, for example if you are self-employed, you may also ask the card provider if it’s possible to provide additional information to support your application and have it considered.
+If you’re not sure what the eligibility requirements are for the card you want to apply for, you can contact the card provider for more details.
+If you don’t meet certain criteria, for example if you’re self-employed, you may also ask the card provider if it’s possible to provide additional information to support your application and have it considered.

 Before you apply for a credit card, it’s a good idea to check your credit first.
 Credit providers hold the information held within your credit report in high regard, and so should you.
 But how are you supposed to do that if you don’t know what your credit report says about you?